huggingface/transformers/docs/source/model_doc/bert.rst

 accuracy to 86.7% (4.6% absolute improvement), SQuAD v1.1 question answering Test F1 to 93.2 (1.5 point absolute
 improvement) and SQuAD v2.0 Test F1 to 83.1 (5.1 point absolute improvement).*

-Tips:

-- BERT is a model with absolute position embeddings so it's usually advised to pad the inputs on the right rather than the left.
-- BERT was trained with a masked language modeling (MLM) objective.
-It is therefore efficient at predicting masked tokens and at NLU in general, but is not optimal for text generation.
-Models trained with a causal language modeling (CLM) objective are better in that regard.
-- Alongside MLM, BERT was trained using a next sentence prediction (NSP) objective using the [CLS] token as a sequence approximate.
-The user may use this token (the first token in a sequence built with special tokens) to get a sequence prediction rather than a token prediction.
-However, averaging over the sequence may yield better results than using the [CLS] token.

 The original code can be found `here <https://github.com/google-research/bert>`_.

 BertConfig